 Students enroll in a total of five courses during their time in Cádiz for a total of 15 Villanova credits.
 The courses are comprised of four main theme areas.
 All students will enroll in at least one course from group A, and then choose the remainder of their classes from the other three groups, not taking more than two classes from each group.

-These courses aim at increasing language proficiency by developing speaking, writing, and reading skills.
+The courses aim at increasing language proficiency by developing all language skills (speaking, writing, reading).

-SPA 1131.
-Conversation and Composition (3 CREDITS, 45 hours): The course focuses on developing skills in Spanish through all types of oral and written compositions.
-Grammatical points will be emphasized to keep the grammar alive as students practice in using the language.
+- SPA1131.
+Conversation and Composition (3 CREDITS, 45 hours): This course focuses on developing skills in Spanish through all types of oral and written compositions.
+Grammatical points will be emphasized to keep the grammar alive as students practice to use it.

-SPA 1132.
-Advanced Written and Conversational Spanish (3 CREDITS, 45 hours): The course focuses on developing communicative skills in Spanish through all types of oral and written productions, increasing the students’ vocabulary, syntax and difficult grammatical structures.
+- SPA1132.
+Advanced Written and Conversational Spanish (3 CREDITS, 45 hours): The course focuses on developing communicative skills in Spanish through all types of oral, literary readings, and written productions, increasing the students’ vocabulary, syntax and difficult grammatical structures.

-SPA 3412.
+- SPA3412.
 Introduction to Spanish Linguistics II (3 CREDITS, 45 hours).
 This course will introduce the core disciplines of linguistics, the scientific study of language: phonetics, phonology, morphology, syntax and semantics.
-Additional topics to be addressed include dialects, social aspects of language and language changes.
+Additional topics to be addressed include dialects, social aspects of language and language change.

 These courses examine works of the most representative writers of Spain and Latin America.
 At the same time, the courses will help develop students’ communicative skills through reading and discussion over a range of the literary texts under analysis.

-SPA 3513.
-Currents and Poetic Genres in Spanish Golden Age Literature (3 CREDITS), 45 hours.
+- SPA3513.
+Early Modern Spain Literature and Culture (3 CREDITS), 45 hours.
 The course aims to provide deep insight into the understanding of Spanish poetry as a dynamic and complex creative phenomenon.
-The course offers an intertextual approach that tries to relate the world of popular poetry (oral poems arising from folk-songs) and the polished poetry by educated writers.
+The course offers an inter-textual approach that tries to relate the world of popular poetry (oral poems arising from folk-songs) and the polished poetry by educated writers.
 It will determine the origin of poetic genres and how they developed from its origin in European mediaeval times to the diverse forms in Latin America.

-SPA 4140.
-Latin American Narrative (3 CREDITS, 45 hours).
-The start of avant-garde in the early 20th century established the literary conventions and defined the way contemporary narrative developed in the following decades, and the experimental narrative style.
+- SPA4140.
+Latin American Poetry and Narrative (3 CREDITS, 45 hours).
+The start of a genuine Latin American literature in the early 20th century established the conventions and defined the way contemporary modernism developed in the following decades.

-SPA 3412.
-The Spanish Avant-Garde Movement, (3 CREDITS, 45 hours).
-The experimentation and departure from the Spanish poetic and theatre canon that took place at the beginning of last century gave rise to the Generación del 27 and continued, from 1939, during the American exile until it reached its maturity in the eighties.
+- SPA3412.
+The Latin American Avant-Garde Movement, (3 CREDITS, 45 hours).
+The experimentation and departure from the canon that took place at the beginning of last century gave rise to experimentation and continued until it reached its maturity in the eighties and nineties.

 These courses provide deep insight into contemporary cultural aspects of Spain, including its literature, art, history, geography, festivities, gastronomy, as well as current affairs, so as to help students shape their own opinion and take part in social and cultural debates.

-LA2993/BA2002 Internship (3 CREDITS, 45 hours).
+- LA 2993/BA 2002 Business Internship (3 CREDITS, 45 hours).
 Our Internship Program offers several exchanges in a typical Spanish atmosphere.
 This program is thought to help the students to improve their linguistic skills in a business environment.
 The most important enterprises at the Bay of Cadiz are involved at the moment in this project.
-These companies are distributed in different sectors such us: naval one, aeronautic, services, etc.
+These companies are distributed in different sectors such us: naval, aeronautic, services, etc.

-These courses seek to provide students with an analytical and thoughtful view on the most important landmarks in contemporary history and other disciplines of Spain.
+The courses seek to provide the students with an analytical and thoughtful view on the most important landmarks in contemporary history and other disciplines of Spain.
 They also seek to encourage and promote critical thinking over the aspects that shape Contemporary Spanish society.

+- CST3100.
 Spanish Exile: artistic and editorial activities in Latin America (1937-1977), (3 CREDITS, 45 hours).
-The Spanish Civil War and the post war years interrupted a process of cultural regeneration in Spain.
+The Spanish Civil War and the postwar years interrupted a process of cultural regeneration in Spain.
 However artistic production kept alive in the exile of many intellectuals, especially in the United States, México and Argentina.
-This course analyzes the artistic and literary legacy of Spanish writers in their American exile in their most representative manifestations: popular and children theater, Spanish oral tradition, journalism, fiction and the fine arts.
+This course analizes the artistic and literary legacy of Spanish writers in their American exile in their most representative manifestations: popular and children theater, Spanish oral tradition, journalism, fiction and the fine arts.
 It will also study the material conditions in which the exile culture developed.

 Villanova students will receive a letter grade from A to F from the Instructors at the University of Cádiz.
 According to OIS policies students will receive transfer credit for these classes upon receiving a ‘C’ grade or better.
 The OIS will ensure that these courses are posted on the Villanova students’ academic transcript with the appropriate Villanova University course equivalency, but the Cádiz classes will not impact the VU GPA.
 Upon program completion official transcripts shall be issued and submitted to the OIS by the University of Cádiz.